gabrielblain/SPIChanges/README.md

 following increasingly complex functions (candidate models).
 Further information on GAMLSS can be found in Rigby and Stasinopoulos (2005).

-Model 1 (stationary): the mean and dispersion of the distribution are constant on time.
+Model 1 (stationary): the mean (µ) and dispersion (δ) of the distribution are constant on time.

-Model 2 (homocedastic): only the mean is allowed to vary on time linearly.
+Model 2 (homocedastic): only µ is allowed to vary on time linearly.

-Model 3: only the dispersion is allowed to vary on time linearly.
+Model 3: only δ is allowed to vary on time linearly.

-Model 4: both the mean and dispersion are allowed to vary on time linearly.
+Model 4: both µ and δ are allowed to vary on time linearly.

-Model 5 (homocedastic): the mean is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.
+Model 5 (homocedastic): only µ is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.

-Model 6: the dispersion is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.
+Model 6: only δ is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.

-Model 7: the mean is allowed to, respectively, vary on time non-linearly with a natural cubic spline function with two degrees of freedom.
-The dispersion is allowed to vary on time linearly.
+Model 7: µ is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom; δ is allowed to vary on time linearly.

+Model 8: µ is allowed to vary on time linearly; δ is allowed to vary on time non-linearly with a natural cubic spline function with two degrees of freedom.

-Model 8: both mean and dispersion are allowed to vary on time non-linearly with natural cubic spline functions with two degrees of freedom.
+Model 9: both µ and δ are allowed to vary on time non-linearly with natural cubic spline functions with two degrees of freedom.

 The gamma distribution has two parameters: the shape and scale.
 Their relationships with the mean and dispersion are given in several studies